silasnatterer/bfp/bfp-plugin/README.md

 Note that the following names are hardcoded in the plugin:
 - *Muscle*: name of the preCICE participant
 - *MuscleMesh*: name of the preCICE mesh
-- *Gamma*, "Geometry": name of the preCICE fields to couple
+- *Gamma*, *Geometry*: name of the preCICE fields to couple
 - *MusclePart*: name of the FEBio part to couple

-By default the adapter will use *../precice-config.xml* for the preCICE config.
+By default the adapter will use *../precice-config.xml* for the preCICE configuration path.
 To change this, set the *BFP_CONFIG* environment variable.
 You can then run the case with
 ```bash